smorad/um_cisc_7026/lecture_07_convolution.typ

 = Admin
 ==
-Exam 1 graded #pause
+Exam 1 graded, scores on moodle #pause
 - Mean score: $91"/"120 approx 76%$ #pause
 - If you finished exam but don't have a Moodle score come see me #pause

 Course grades will be curved *up* to 85% #pause
 - If everyone scores an A, this is fine #pause
-- In practice, do better than exam mean for A
+- In practice, do better than exam mean for A #pause

 *DO NOT CHEAT* #pause
-- Failed multiple cheaters on exam 1 #pause
+- Failed cheaters on exam 1 #pause
   - *Course grade: F* #pause
 - Lowest exam dropped #pause
   - Can score 0 on exam and get A in class